Showing 1-24 of 207 items

 Willowhaven Interpretive Center

-A facility of the Bourbonnais Township Park District The Willowhaven Interpretive Center is a free hands-on museum that houses natural and historical exhibits provides the community a place to learn, explore, and enjoy the splendors of nature!
+A facility of the Bourbonnais Township Park District, The Willowhaven Interpretive Center is a free hands-on museum that houses natural and historical exhibits, provides the community a place to learn, explore, and enjoy the splendors of nature!
 Displays focus on Illinois wildlife, conservation and natural history.
-Their most popular displays include our hands-on discovery tables with pelts, nests, feathers, tracks and more.
-The center also has live animal displays, aquariums, children's reading nook, computer tables and microscope lab table.
+The most popular displays include hands-on discovery tables with pelts, nests, feathers, tracks and more.
+The center also has live animal displays, aquariums, a children's reading nook, computer tables and a microscope lab table.

-Wildlife Prairie State Park
+Wildlife Prairie Park

 White Pines Forest State Park

 Enjoy recreation on 385 acres, much of it forest, with a state park lodge and provisions for tent and trailer camping.
 It is also noted for its vine-covered limestone bluffs.

 Wayne Fitzgerrell State Park

 The gateway to the largest outdoor playground in southern Illinois includes Rend Lake, the second largest manmade lake in the state.
 Wheelchair access.

 Waterfall Glen Hike in DuPage County is a nice, moderate hike.
 This trail wraps around Argonne National Laboratory and is 11.4 miles long.
 The main path consists of crushed limestone, but it is ok to take the side trails that are mowed grass or part of an abandoned railroad track.
 Most of the path is under a tree canopy.
 Marshes and swamps abound in this area so be sure to bring some insect repellent.

 The 248-acre Washington County Lake offers wildlife viewing, fishing and hiking, as well as 900 surrounding acres for hunting.
 The natural area also has picnic and camping sites.